Galser/tfe-selfsigned-with-proxy/README.md

  http://3.122.205.219:8800

  ```
-This concludes the terminal install portion. let's continue in Web UI.
+This concludes the terminal install portion.
+Let's continue in Web UI.

 ### Web-based portion of TFE installation